 Using Large and Small Brush Pens

 Your choice of brush pen or the size of the tip will determine the size of your hand-lettering.
 A big brush pen is ideal for writing capital letters and a smaller brush pen for small letters.
 It is a good idea for beginners to opt for brush pens of either size in order to achieve various effects with your lettering.
-The Emooqi brand offers a large set of differently sized watercolor brush pens that are perfect for lettering for beginners.

 Using a traditional brush to create your brush lettering can add a further element, which is that of using color effects.
 Writing with a brush is quite a different experience when compared to using a pen and will need a lot of practice, but it is well worth the effort.
 We recommend getting high-quality brushes at the outset, as the higher cost is worth every cent and you can expect them to last longer than less expensive brushes.
-We suggest using this set of lettering quill brushes by the Custom Shop.

 Recommended Books for Hand-Lettering